 Unfortunately when the agreed text was criticised by some groups, the MCB, obviously wishing to offend no one, withdrew its support and the project collapsed.
 (I have written before about how the MCB impairs its effectiveness “by trying to please too broad a range of British Muslims.”)

 However the model Muslim marriage contract is still available on the web.
+[On 11 May 2020 my original link no longer worked.
+As I have a PDF copy, the link now points to my uploaded copy.
+If the Muslim Institute is still hosting the 2008 model contract on their website, I will be happy to revise the link again.]
 If its use became standard, the first problem would disappear over time.

 The solution is better education.
 Irrespective of her religion, every girl (and for that matter every boy) growing up in Britain needs to be taught in school that people living together, with or without a religious marriage, have almost no legal rights against each other.
 Accordingly, they should not enter into such a relationship without a civil wedding.

 Imams who are asked to officiate at Muslim religious weddings should refuse to do so unless the couple can provide a civil wedding certificate.
 At a stroke this would end the second problem for future relationships.
 While the state cannot compel Imams to behave this way, some sanctions are available.